urbanjost/M_escape/README.md

 * [**Fortran Wiki example**](http://fortranwiki.org/fortran/show/ansi_colors) for an example that covers the basics
 * [**Rosetta Code examples**](https://rosettacode.org/wiki/Terminal_control/Coloured_text) for how other languages do color.
-  I find the Ncurses, Fortran, bash and C++ examples particularly interestinnng.
+  I find the Ncurses, Fortran, bash and C++ examples particularly interesting.
 * [**Wikipedia**](https://en.wikipedia.org/wiki/ANSI_escape_code) a description of the basic ANSI escape sequences.
 * [**FACE**](https://github.com/szaghi/FACE) A Fortran library for generating ANSI escape sequences
 * [**foul**](http://foul.sourceforge.net/) A library for controlling the attributes of output text using Fortran